krakenjs/karka/readme.md

     //maps = {'foo': 'bar', 'ying': 'yang'}
     maps = spcl.resolveAll(context);
 ```

+As you can see a single key like 'foo' can be mapped to an array of values, each with their own rule set.
+The first spec that has all rules satisfied the context will be picked.
+Simply put it matches with a swtich case mentality.
+SO it is important to remember to place the one with highest specifity on the top of the array.

 ##### Different ways to specify the config resolution:
 The above example assumes that the rule values are directly available in the context object.
 But fear not there are multiple ways the rules can be resolved.